June 21, 2022

 So, what’s the verdict?
 Should your business offer unlimited PTO?

 The short answer is, it depends.
-Not all businesses are alike, and for some, unlimited PTO may be too much of a leap.
+Not all businesses are alike, and for some, unlimited time off may be too much of a leap.

-But for small to medium sized businesses, especially remote teams, unlimited PTO works great.
+But for small to medium-size teams, remote teams, and tech companies that are production-focused rather than service-focused, unlimited vacation generally works great.

 It allows these businesses to save time and effort on HR processes, and takes away some of the hassle of dealing with leave allowances for team members in different areas of the world.